gardener/dependency-watchdog/docs/concepts/weeder.md

   * `notReady` -> no backing pod is Ready
   * `Ready`    -> atleast one backing pod is Ready
 * Weeder doesn't respond on `Delete` events
+* Weeder will always wait for the entire `watchDuration`.
+If the dependent pods transition to CrashLoopBackOff after the watch duration or even after repeated deletion of these pods they do not recover then weeder will exit.
+Quality of service offered via a weeder is only Best-Effort.